-Figure 2: Comparison of standardised CPUE indices for yellowbelly flounder from models of catch rate in successful set net trips in Manukau Harbour, Kaipara Harbour (YBF or FLA) and in the Hauraki Gulf (YBF reported).
+Figure 2: Standardised CPUE indices for yellowbelly flounder from models of catch rate in successful set net trips in Manukau Harbour, Kaipara Harbour (YBF assumed) and in the Hauraki Gulf (YBF reported).
+Also shown is the series for total FLA in Hauraki Gulf.
+All models based on estimated catches scaled by a "vessel correction factor" (F2 procedure).